aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

       // The message shown to the user upon their system being compromised
       $warning_message_1 = "ooops,your important files are encrypted." nocase
-      $warning_message_2 = "if you see this text,then your files are not ac-cessible,because they've been" nocase
+      $warning_message_2 = "if you see this text,then your files are not accessible,because they've been" nocase
       $warning_message_3 = "encrypted.maybe you're busy looking for a way to recover your files,but don't" nocase
       $warning_message_4 = "waste your time.nobody can recover your files without our decryption service." nocase
       $warning_message_5 = /in order to decrypt\.please send \$\d+ worth of bitcoin to this address\:/ nocase